Portuguese conquest of the Banda Oriental: Causes

-A decree almost immediately transformed the Kingdom of Portugal in the United Kingdom of Portugal, Brazil and the Algarves, Brazil was no longer a colony and passed to form the Kingdom of Brazil, essential part of the state.
+A decree almost immediately transformed the Kingdom of Portugal in the United Kingdom of Portugal, Brazil and the Algarves, Brazil was no longer a colony and passed to form the Kingdom of Brazil, an essential part of the Portuguese state.
 From that moment the expansionist policy was accentuated and the idea of an Empire of Brazil was encouraged and supported.
-Such a policy did not coincide with the plans of Britain, which was opposed by the British minister Lord Strangford, who previously had a strong influence on the Brazilian government.
-The dispute culminated when the king himself called to London, in April 1815, to replace the diplomat, which was accepted almost immediately.
-These circumstances did not alter the old dependency of Portugal, and then of Imperial Brazil, regarding the economic policy of the British Empire.
-But the relative emancipation of John VI regarding the British power had hitherto closely monitored allowed Portuguese politics execute his old plan to invade and annex the Banda Oriental.
+Such a policy did not coincide with the plans of Britain, and was opposed by Lord Strangford, the British ambassador to Portugal who previously had a strong influence on the Portuguese government.
+The dispute culminated when John VI himself called on London, in April 1815, to replace Lord Strangford, which was done almost immediately.
+These circumstances did not alter the old dependency of Portugal, and then of Imperial Brazil, on the British.
+But the end of Lord Strangford's tenure as ambassador allowed John VI to execute his old plan to invade and annex the Banda Oriental.
 Particular interest in the project, had the planters of Rio Grande do Sul, which on the one hand, aspired to control the overseas port of Montevideo as a way to channel their business (the strong regional and even separatist tendencies in the region had the highest interest in having its own exit that would link to international trade), and on the other hand, were concerned about the implementation of rural artiguista regulation, adopted in September 1815, which established the right of confiscation of the lands of the enemies of the revolution with its disrespect for property rights and the phenomenon of rural populace dividing the land, under the banner "The most unhappy are the most privileged".
 In addition, under the chaos prevailing in the United Provinces, which declared independence after the Congress of Tucumán, and the "radicalism" of Artigas, he regarded the Banda Oriental as a dangerous center spread of "anarchy" to impulses of the "Montoneros" federalist and republican.
 No wonder then that the Marquis of Alegrete riograndense warlord, has made maximum efforts for the project, and that those who were later prominent leaders of separatism riograndense, Bento Gonçalves da Silva and Bentos Manuel Ribeiro, have played with it a leading role.